Phred on Your Head Show: Episodes

 The show has two seasons.
 The first season was made in 1999, and the second season was made in 2000.
 The runtime of the episodes varied: there were half-hour, one-hour, and two-hour episodes.

 Half-hour episodes

 Nickelodeon's website featured an episode guide for Phred on Your Head Show, which listed only the half-hour episodes (21 episodes in all).
 This episode guide was also featured on the website Excite TV.
 Each episode's title is the name of the host.
-The hosts are only called by their first names on the show, but some of Nickelodeon's episode titles feature their last names.
+The hosts are only called by their first names on the show, but some of the episode titles feature their last names.
 The one-hour and two-hour episodes were never listed on Nickelodeon's guide, so the titles are unknown.

 Hour-long episodes

 The show's first-ever episode was an hour-long episode hosted by a boy named Chad.
 Hour-long episodes hosted by Mary and Anthony existed as well, and these same episodes were also trimmed down and aired as half-hour episodes.